 Special Programs — Gifts can be designated to support Capital Center symposia, workshops, and students.

 Your investment in McGeorge's Legal Clinics both enhances student learning and helps local community members navigate difficult legal challenges.
 These innovative programs provide students a learning environment that promotes real-world education and instills the value of service.
-Your gift to one of our eight Clinics will ensure McGeorge students are able to continue to learn essential lawyering skills under the tutelage of experienced mediators and attorneys.
-In particular, we are seeking your support for the following clinical programs:
+Your gift to one of our Clinics will ensure McGeorge students are able to continue to learn essential lawyering skills under the tutelage of experienced mediators and attorneys.

 Office of Advancement